 '[Freefall] is indeed a Birmingham treasure, greatly to be cherished and supported.
 It was wonderful to see, in conclusion, the invasion of the stage space by parents and siblings eager to hug and kiss and congratulate the performers - evidence, surely, of how Freefall is enriching family lives.'Mary Clarke, Dancing Times, 2008

-For almost ten years Freefall has been extending its reach through its innovative and collaborative dance development initiatives.
+For the last ten years Freefall has been extending its reach through its innovative and collaborative dance development initiatives.
 Alonside a rigorous disability awareness intervention (designed and led by Fox Hollies School), members of the Freefall company frequently lead workshops with primary and secondary groups in special and mainstream educational settings.
 To date they have developed relationships with 19 schools, led teacher and dance artist INSETS and worked directly with over 300 young people.

 More recently the Freefall company has developed a reputation for its work with universities.
 Partnerships have been extended with the University of Birmingham, School of Education and Coventry University, Department for Occupational Therapy.
 These have resulted in Freefall company members performing and leading workshops with trainee PE teachers and Occupational Therapists respectively and in both cases form part of thei annual on-going programmes.